Product Analysis & Development

-- The components of the food product critical to maintain quality and safety for optimal shelf life;
+- The components of the food product critical to maintaining quality and safety for optimal shelf-life;

 Importance of pH & Water Activity: These are terms and product properties you will need to know in order to communicate with other people in the industry and to understand how your product may be regulated.

-Low-acid Foods: Without proper handling, these foods allow the growth of the potentially deadly toxin produced by bacteria know as Clostridium botulinum.
-Low-acid foods such as meats and most vegetables, have the following characteristics:
+Low-acid Foods: Without proper handling, these foods allow the growth of the potentially deadly toxin produced by bacteria known as Clostridium botulinum.
+Low-acid foods such as meats and most vegetables have the following characteristics:

 - pH (acidity) greater than 4.6;

 - aw (water activity, a measurement of free moisture in food) greater than 0.85.

 Acid Foods: This category includes foods such as fruits, jams, and jellies that have a natural pH below 4.6.

 Acidified Foods: This category includes foods such as pickles, salsa, relish, and barbecue sauces that have the following characteristics:

 - pH adjusted through processing to become less than 4.6;

 Identification of Critical Food Components for Quality & Safety: What food attributes (such as color, texture, flavor, aroma, and moisture) are critical for maintaining the quality of this product?